openvinotoolkit/open_model_zoo/models/public/efficientnet-b5-pytorch/efficientnet-b5-pytorch.md

 ## Use Case and High-Level Description

 The `efficientnet-b5-pytorch` model is one of the [EfficientNet](https://arxiv.org/abs/1905.11946) models designed to perform image classification.
 This model was pretrained in TensorFlow\*, then weights were converted to PyTorch\*.
 All the EfficientNet models have been pretrained on the ImageNet\* image database.
-For details about this family of models, check out the [TensorFlow EfficientNet repository](https://github.com/rwightman/gen-efficientnet-pytorch).
+For details about this family of models, check out the [EfficientNets for PyTorch repository](https://github.com/rwightman/gen-efficientnet-pytorch).

 ### Input